xopto/pyxopto/docs/html/_sources/source/mcvox/phase_function.rst.txt

   etc.

-The individual scattering phase functions are conveniently imported into the :py:mod:`xopto.mcvox.mc` and :py:mod:`xopto.mcvox.mcpf` mdules.
+The individual scattering phase functions are conveniently imported into the :py:mod:`xopto.mcvox.mc` and :py:mod:`xopto.mcvox.mcpf` modules.

 Analytical sampling
 -------------------